It's Rush Limbaugh, and this is one and only Excellence in Broadcasting Network.

 Right.

-Well, my uh my distaste for exercise, I did play little league baseball, loved it.
+Well, my distaste for exercise, I did play Little League Baseball, loved it.

-I played Babe Ruth League Baseball up to age fifteen, loved it.
+I played Babe Ruth League Baseball up to age 15, loved it.

-I played one year of high school football, uh didn't really like it.
+I played one year of high school football, didn't really like it.

-I remember one instance, and I was an offensive tackle, and the two-a-days in August uh they were just brutal.
+I remember one instance, and I was an offensive tackle, and the two days in August, they were just brutal.

-And uh I one day after practice, the uh we always let tackles and guards ran sprints, and the uh linebackers went to a group and the offensive defensive linemen so forth, the quarterbacks and wide receivers from different different weight groups, and I was in the offensive line uh group, and uh the coaches had a tendency to after ten or twelve sixty-yard sprints or gassers, they'd all of a sudden say, Okay, first four tackles take it in.
+And I was in the offensive line group, and the coaches had a tendency to, after 10 or 12, 60-yard sprints or gassers, they'd all of a sudden say, okay, first four tackles take it in.

-And after two times the coach came to me, said, uh son, we'd be noticing here that you're finishing in the middle of the pack until we say first four tackles take it in, and then you're always blowing by everybody.
+And after two times, the coach came to me, said, son, we've been noticing here that you're finishing in the middle of the pack until we say first four tackles take it in, and then you're always blowing by everybody.

 What's happening here?